Skip to main content Skip to complementary content

 • Redirect only on same host: Enable this option if you want redirections to be performed only when using the same host.

-• Name of the offset: Enter the parameter's name that will be used as offset.
+• Name of the offset: Set the name of the parameter that will be used as the offset.

-• Name of the limit: Enter the parameter's name that will be used to define the maximum number of returned elements by page.
+• Name of the limit: Set the name of the parameter that defines the maximum number of elements allowed in a page.

-• Value of the limit: Set the maximum number of returned elements in a page.
+• Value of the limit: Set the limit, the maximum number of elements that can be returned in a page.
 The pagination will stop when a page is returned with 0 elements.

 Normalize the JSON HTTP response Select this option to normalize inconsistencies in the JSON payload in order for the component to correctly parse these documents: